-Husky Magnetic Sweeper
+Toolwiz Magnetic Sweeper

-Husky’s sweeper has roughly the same build as a manual lawnmower.
+Toolwiz’s sweeper has roughly the same build as a manual lawnmower.
 The modestly sized 18” base isn’t ideal for scouring over vast patches of driveway, but it’s well-equipped to handling indoor environments, and smaller patches of outdoor environments.
 All in all, it’s a strong mix of portability and size.

 Build and Design

-Like with Neiko, Husky’s magnetic sweeper has a telescoping handle to help accommodate the height of the user.
+Like with Neiko, Toolwiz’s magnetic sweeper has a telescoping handle to help accommodate the height of the user.
 Unlike Neiko, this handle has an adjustability range of between 30” and 40”, which is a slightly smaller range.
 But unless you’re exceptionally tall, the extra inch of distance should be mostly inconsequential.
-The body of Husky’s sweeper weighs about 8 pounds, but feels much lighter thanks to the smooth rolling action of the tires.
+The body of Toolwiz’s sweeper weighs about 8 pounds, but feels much lighter thanks to the smooth rolling action of the tires.

 The tires use an easy-rolling rubber design, specifically crafted to never damage or tarnish floors.
-More than anything, the build of the tires strongly suggest Husky’s sweeper is made for indoor cleanup, but still capable of being put to the task of outdoor use.
+More than anything, the build of the tires strongly suggest Toolwiz’s sweeper is made for indoor cleanup, but still capable of being put to the task of outdoor use.

 Like with the Neiko sweeper, this magnetic sweeper makes use of a quick-release handle that allows you to rapidly dispose of attached metal debris.
-Although Husky’s magnet is quite strong, it’s not as strong as the magnet used in Neiko’s product.
+Although Toolwiz’s magnet is quite strong, it’s not as strong as the magnet used in Neiko’s product.
 And for most people, that’s probably a good thing.
 Unless you’re trying to pull horseshoes out of your yard, you probably don’t need a magnet equipped to take on 30 pound objects.
 And when it comes time to pull the quick release handle, you’ll be thankful you’re not dealing with a super-powered magnet.

 Choosing Between 3 Excellent Magnetic Sweepers